What do we mean by this? It is generally common knowledge in the marketing world that people love to buy, but hate being sold.

 At the end of the day, the right sales, and copywriting techniques, when properly applied, can command their own customer demand in almost any industry.

-So long as your there to supply it!
+So long as you are there to supply it!

 THE BLOCK BARD